Adult Religious Education Committee

 - Agrees to co-facilitate short Adult RE classes as needed.

 - Learns to confidently operate audio visual equipment used in some Adult RE classes.

 - Takes advantage of training opportunities in the field of adult religious education when possible.

 - Furthers First UU priority to offer a wide range of classes and other learning opportunities for adult religious seekers.

 Responsibilities of the Committee Members:

-3. Attend at least one session of each ongoing Adult RE class each program year.
+- Attend at least one session of an ongoing Adult RE class each program year.

 - Co-facilitate short Adult RE classes and/or help identify and recruit new facilitators.

 - Take advantage of training opportunities in the field of adult religious education when possible.